mckzstudios/creature-pals/TERMS.md

 All rights, title, and interest in CreatureChat™ and its associated assets belong to owlmaddie LLC or its licensors.

 **a.
 Source code**
-The mod’s source code and any compiled binaries are licensed under GNU GPL v3.
+The mod’s source code is licensed under GNU GPL v3.
 You may download, modify, and redistribute under the terms of GPL v3.
 A copy of the GPL v3 license text is included in `LICENSE.md`.
 Any distribution of binaries must be accompanied by the complete corresponding source code or a valid written offer to provide it, as required by GPL v3.

 **b.
 Non-code assets**
-All documentation (e.g. `README.md`, `INSTALL.md`, `AGENTS.md`), graphics, textures, icons, prompts, and other media in the repository are licensed under Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0).
+All documentation (e.g. `README.md`, `INSTALL.md`, `AGENTS.md`), graphics, textures, icons, prompts, and other media in the repository are licensed under Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International (CC-BY-NC-SA-4.0).
 You may share and adapt these materials for non-commercial purposes only, provided you:
 - Give appropriate credit and link to the license
 - Indicate if changes were made
 - Include a copy of `LICENSE-ASSETS.md` (the full CC text) with your distribution
-  Commercial use or any use intended for commercial advantage is prohibited without our prior written permission.
+- **Commercial use** or any use intended for **commercial advantage** is **prohibited** without our prior written permission.

 **c.
 Trademarks**
 “CreatureChat” and its logos are trademarks of owlmaddie LLC.
 You may refer to the original project by name for fair,